Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 The `onClick` event is very similar to `onChange` and again it’ll receive a synthetic event argument you’ll just call `evt` again.

-You can see your `click` handler method is doing the same update to `state` by calling the `setState()` method, but this time you’re updating your `displayName` value.
+Your `click` handler method is doing the same update to `state` by calling the `setState()` method, but this time you’re updating your `displayName` value.

 The `displayName` value is going to be the same as the final value they’ve entered in the `input` box, which we’ve already set to the `state` value, `name`.
-So that’s what you’ll use to update `state` within your `handleClick` method.
+So that’s what you use to update `state` within your `handleClick` method.

 ## Test Your Greeting

 Now that you’ve got everything you need, save your `App.js` file, and take a peek in the browser.
 Enter a `name` in the `input` box and click ‘`Update name`’.

-You can see instead of ‘`Hi there` ’, you’ll get ‘Hi there, Vicki Bealman’ (or whatever name you entered).
+Instead of ‘`Hi there` ’, you get ‘Hi there, Vicki Bealman’ (or whatever name you entered).

 ### Finishing touches